tech-drew/level-up/README.md

 ---
 ## Installation

+Before proceeding with the installation, please **read the [compatibility and security disclaimer](documentation/compatibility-and-security-disclaimer.md)** to ensure that your system meets the necessary requirements and to be aware of any potential issues.

-Follow the steps in the [INSTALL.md](INSTALL.md) to get started with the installation.
+Once you've reviewed the disclaimer, follow the steps in the [INSTALL.md](INSTALL.md) to get started with the installation.

 ---